By Marika Sboros

-Messages emanating from the conference were groundbreaking – and optimistic.
-Speakers said that type 2 diabetes is not necessarily chronic, progressive and degenerative.
-It can be reversed, even put into remission.
+Therefore, messages emanating from the conference were groundbreaking – and optimistic.
+Speakers said that type 2 diabetes was not necessarily chronic, progressive and degenerative.
+It could be reversed, even put into remission.

-Speakers also said that low-carbohydrate, high-fat (LCHF) diets are safe, effective methods of reversing.
-And that patients don’t always have to resort to drugs or invasive bariatric (stomach) surgery.
+Speakers also said that low-carbohydrate, high-fat (LCHF) diets were safe, effective methods of reversing.
+And that patients did not always have to resort to drugs or invasive bariatric (stomach) surgery.

 Radical revision needed

 Also under the spotlight at the conference were official low-fat, high-carb dietary guidelines.
 Speakers targeted the guidelines as major contributors to global epidemics of obesity and type 2 diabetes (or “diabesity” as doctors now call the twin incidence).
 They also called for radical revision of the guidelines.